 When people think of Chicago architecture it’s very likely their first thought is of soaring skyscrapers.
 But the architecture of underground Chicago is fascinating and essential in its own right.
 Virtually unknown layers of tunnels, passages, sewers, pipes, and other infrastructure criss-cross below the city.
-Especially on a cold snowy day like today (perfect for an indoor walking tour with us!), let’s consider the (mostly) dry and warm spaces below our feet.
+Especially on a cold snowy day like today (perfect for an indoor city walking tour with us!), let’s consider the (mostly) dry and warm spaces below our feet.

 The Pedway System

 The most user-friendly layer of Chicago’s underground is the Pedway System, which we explore on our Loop Interior Architecture Tour.
 The term “Pedway” is a conjunction word formed from “pedestrian way.”
 A busy city like Chicago is always looking for ways to drop syllables for efficiency!